Shopify/semian/README.md

 #### ActiveRecord

-Semian supports two Activeredord adapters: `mysql2` and `trilogy`.
+Semian supports ActiveRecord adapter `trilogy`.
-It could be configured by modifying the `database.yml` to something:
+It could be configured by modifying the `database.yml` to:

 ```yml
 semian: &semian